Rajapaksa brothers win by landslide in Sri Lanka's election

 Rajapaksa brothers win by landslide in Sri Lanka’s electionNew

-COLOMBO, Sri Lanka (AP) — Results show Sri Lanka’s powerful Rajapaksa brothers secured a landslide victory in the Parliamentary election.
-Prime Minister Mahinda Rajapaksa is most likely to be sworn in the same position by his younger brother, President Gotabaya Rajapaksa.
-The vote could enable them to change the constitution and strengthen dynastic rule.
-Their party won 128 of 196 directly elected seats while its main opponent obtained 47.
-They’ll add more seats later based on their party’s number of votes nationally.
-The brothers need 150 seats or control of two-thirds of Parliament to be able to change the constitution.
-But analysts are concerned any attempt to change the balance of power of their respective offices could set off a fraternal struggle.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s powerful Rajapaksa brothers secured a landslide victory in the parliamentary election, giving them nearly the two-thirds majority of seats required to make constitutional changes.
+Prime Minister Mahinda Rajapaksa is likely to be sworn in the same position by his younger brother, President Gotabaya Rajapaksa, after the vote that could strengthen dynastic rule.
+Their party won 145 seats in the 225-member Parliament while its main opponent obtained 54 seats, the election commissions’ results showed.
+With the support of a few small parties, the Rajapaksa brothers appear to have the support of two-thirds of the seats in Parliament that are required to amend the constitution.